 As the chief operating officer for Catholic Relief Services, Sean Callahan is responsible for Overseas Operations, U.S. Operations and Human Resources, and for ensuring CRS’ fidelity to its mission to cherish, preserve and uphold the sacredness and dignity of all human life, foster charity and justice, and embody Catholic social and moral teaching.
-His role is to enhance performance, stimulate innovation and position CRS for the future.

 Richard E. Rubenstein is Professor of Conflict Resolution and Public Affairs at George Mason University.
 He is a faculty member of the School of Conflict Analysis and Resolution (formerly known as the Institute of Conflict Analysis and Resolution).

 Karen Osborne has been active in the non-profit world of the San Francisco Bay Area for many years.
 She was a member of the Salvation Army Board and a founding member of two multi-cultural organizations for seniors, Senior Action Network and Planning for Elders in the Central City.
 She currently hosts a monthly lecture series, Conversations, in Carmel, California.
 Ms. Osborne had a career in health care administration and education and is the parent of four children.

 Tamra Pearson d’Estrée has a PhD in Social Psychology from Harvard University.
 She co-directs the interdisciplinary Conflict Resolution Institute at the University of Denver, and is the Henry R. Luce Professor of Conflict Resolution in the Josef Korbel School of International Studies.
 She has led trainings and facilitated interactive problem-solving workshops in various inter-communal conflict contexts, including Israel-Palestine, Ethiopia, and in U.S. intertribal disputes.